slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On maturity

 <!--
+> *"The work of the mature person is to carry grief in one hand and gratitude in the other."  -- Francis Weller []*

 - Normalize this by age 30: Talk slow.
 Be clear.
 Never mumble.
 Don’t interrupt.
 - As you get older, you want to simplify your life: family and friends with no drama, nutritional and exercising habits with no health risk, a neighborhood with no worry about public safety and cleanliness, time online with no anger and outrage.
 A simple, but better life.
 - At twenty, you think you have the whole world figured out, then with every passing year, you become more humble, you stop jumping to conclusions, you stop judging people you actually don’t know.